kprieto14/Birbs/README.md

 - 404 page should reroute you back to home if loggedin or sign-in if not
 - Fix error handling/ form validating
 - Add Forgot Password option/ functionality
+- Make site more secure in general
 - Add a page that shows the previous week's Bird of the Day
+- Mobile-Friendly Bird-List Page